-When discussing waste in the industry, first considerations rightly are on food waste and loss, however, there are other losses businesses can recuperate, such as time for resources which is often limited or access to data that cannot be collated without digital systems.
+When discussing waste in the industry, the first considerations rightly are on food waste and loss, however, there are other losses businesses can recuperate, such as time for resources which is often limited or access to data that cannot be collated without digital systems.

 In today’s world of complex global supply chains, businesses are looking to seamlessly integrate, grow and develop business functions to effectively compete in a dynamic economy.
-Moving from a pre-digital era and digitising your supply chain and quality management practices is key to mitigate areas of waste.
+Moving from a pre-digital era and digitising your supply chain and quality management practices is key to mitigating areas of waste.

 Although standards of food safety have continuously improved to ensure the food we eat is safe, additional challenges such as the desire for sustainable sourcing and the way the industry accesses and shares this information has fallen behind many sectors.
-However, most companies do recognise that more transparency is needed within their supply chain than the traditional tier one supplier transparency - which is no longer fit for purpose.
+However, most companies do recognise that more transparency is needed within their supply chain than the traditional tier-one supplier transparency - which is no longer fit for purpose.

 Efficient due diligence

 A collaborative cloud-based platform allows all product and due diligence information to be held in a centralised and secure location, which a team can easily access, search and share.
-Suppliers can be invited to upload and manage their own compliance documentation, reducing the administrative burden on internal teams.
+Suppliers can be invited to upload and manage their compliance documentation, reducing the administrative burden on internal teams.

-Paper-based or excel spreadsheets with no system integration are not only time consuming and labour intensive to produce and maintain, they are also difficult to share collaboratively which means the information is often out of date as soon as it is saved.
+Paper-based or excel spreadsheets with no system integration are not only time consuming and labour intensive to produce and maintain, but they are also difficult to share collaboratively which means the information is often out of date as soon as it is saved.

 Instantly available data empowers everyone in your business to make timely, informed business decisions and identify areas of risk at the touch of a button.